 After (or in parallel with) working on your stories, add tests to ensure that your improvements work properly in your application's build.

-In parallel with working on stories and creating/running tests, you view the progress and quality of your development using the various graphs and widgets available.
+In parallel with development work, view the progress and quality of your development by adding tests to epics, features, user stories, quality stories, and then using the graphs and widgets available in the Overview tab.

 |Assign items to application modules||